-Renaissance style utilizing the chant thematically, as a subject of polyphony and as a cantus
+Renaissance styling by utilizing the chant thematically, as a subject of polyphony and, in the Kyrie, as a cantus

-firmus (in the Kyrie).
-The Credo, Sanctus, and Agnus Dei are available here.
+firmus.
+The Credo, Sanctus, and Agnus Dei which complete the "Mass of Hope" are available here.

 Du Mont's "Messe Royale" was originally published in the 1660 manuscript Cinq Messes

 en plein-chant and later in the "Liber Usualis".
 In that same year of 1660, during the reign of Louis XIV,

 Henri du Mont was offered the post as harpsichordist to the young queen

 Marie-Therese; ascending to the position of "maitre" or choir master of